 Turn your dog into a reindeer for Christmas with fabric paper.

-sawyer reindeer 150x150 Turn your dog into a reindeer for Christmas with fabric paper.
+Turn your dog into a reindeer using fabric paper.

 I made this reindeer using my dogs face that is printed on fabric paper.
 This is really very easy and will be a decoration you’ll enjoy for yearsThis would also make a great gift for the pet lover in your life.